1031-Systems/1031_Delivery/Pico/Hardware/README.md

 A simple 595 expander board was designed and fabricated to allow for the addition of longer cascades of digital outputs.
-The output design is identical to the ouputs on the Animator board and are numbered D0 to D15, when added to the tabledefs file the digital outputs would be D16 to D31.
-The board is available through OSH Park,
-https://oshpark.com/shared_projects, search for 1031_Systems.
-The board is 4 by 1.5
-inches on each side, the center of the mounting holes are 0.25 inches from edge of the board and 3.2mm in diameter.
+The output design is identical to the ouputs on the Animator board and are numbered D0 to D15.
+When added to the tabledefs file the digital outputs would be D16 to D31.
+The board is available through OSH Park https://oshpark.com/shared_projects, search for 1031_Systems.
+The board is 4 by 1.5 inches on each side, the center of the mounting holes are 0.25 inches from edge of the board and 3.2mm in diameter.